 The last few weeks have been some of the most complicated of my Black life.
 In just a two-week period, we had a front-row seat to two murders and one situation that had the potential to escalate to another one (Central Park-Amy Cooper birdwatcher incident).
-As I was watching these things unfold, I never imagined that new passion project of mine “Being the Dot in White Spaces Podcast” (Launching July 5, 2020) would take the national stage and how the camera phone would be the tool of the Revolution.
+As I was watching these things unfold, I never imagined that a new passion project of mine “Being the Dot in White Spaces Podcast” (Available on iTunes, Google Podcasts, and Stitcher) would take the national stage and how the camera phone would be the tool of the Revolution.

 This last week, I quickly experienced my “invisible” status become hyper-visible, and I knew that something important was about to happen.
 Personally, I was trying to manage my own turmoil because America was literally on fire and I had a visceral fear that I was going to wake up to a report on the morning news that 20 protesters had been massacred.
 At the same time, my friends and colleagues requested that I use my expertise to say something or do something to help people cope with Being the Dot in White-Space America.
 I answered the call through a series of videos, but I also started interviewing people to get their perspective on what was happening.
 The stories I heard resonated with my own experience and were saturated with the classic signs and symptoms of race-based stress.
 Like myself, my participants were experiencing sleepless nights, chest pain, anxiety, and some nebulous fear coupled with extreme anger.
 Talking to these 20+ people illuminated how magnificent and tough it can be to be Brown, Black, Red or Yellow in this White Space of America.
 It also highlighted how important it is to recognize that Race-Based Stress is real and it is important to take steps to not be eaten alive by ferocious-animal racism.